 Robinhood can close your positions when it decides there is risk

 This is not unique to Robinhood.
 Every margin broker has similar clauses.
 But Robinhood's implementation is notably broad.
 The agreement allows liquidation not only when you are in an actual margin call, but when Robinhood believes the risk profile of your account has changed in ways they consider material.
 The term material is undefined.
+However, FINRA margin rules and SEC regulations impose requirements on how broker-dealers handle margin accounts and customer positions, which may limit how broadly this authority can be exercised in practice.

 This is a platform discretion clause that compliance teams at other financial platforms should benchmark against.
 Fidelity, Schwab, and Vanguard have similar authorities on paper.
 Robinhood's is notable for how broadly it has been exercised in practice.

-Mandatory arbitration closes the courtroom door
+Mandatory arbitration under the customer agreement

 The multi-entity structure limits who you are actually suing